lmmx/mdblocks/README.md

 - `xclip` copies the result to the clipboard (result will not print to TTY if this operation fails)
   - To remove dependency, edit the last line of the functions to only print to TTY
+- `python3` (version ≥ 3.6, possibly ≥ 3.7)
+  - Uses f-strings, so 3.6 or later
+  - According to the `re` docs, character escaping behaviour changed in 3.7, so 3.6 may not handle the escapes for multiline `python -c` command printing properly
+  - Only standard library imports are made, in 'anonymous functions' (i.e. Python calls with `-c` command programs, so no need to install any packages, all imports are from standard library)
 - `bash`
   - Other shells should be compatible
 - `grep`
   - See [here](https://unix.stackexchange.com/a/430182/89254) for details of the requirements for the `grep` pipe buffer handling (done to avoid executing the command multiple times for each of `STDOUT` and `STDERR`)
+- `perl`
+  - Backslash escaping and lookbehind regex in the preprocessing so `pybtickblock` supports Python's `-c` flag

 ## Examples